 It doesn’t matter if you’re a longtime pro trainer or a nine-year-old; a novice horse owner, and a lifelong horse person who has studied with the best trainers.
 You’re smart.
 It doesn’t take long to figure out not all training techniques work on all horses, but authentic listening does work on every horse.
 Calming signals are a way of listening more deeply and effectively.
 Loving horses is easy, but seeing the world from their perspective is another thing entirely.

 In the beginning, you might hear unpleasant things from your horse.
-Your feelings might get squeezed if you find out that a “funny, cute, or unusual” face is a pain signal.
-Or that look of contentment might be the polar opposite.
+Your feelings might get squeezed if you find out that what you thought was a “funny, cute, or unusual” face is a pain signal.
+Or that look of contentment might be the polar opposite, a sign of stress.
 If you don’t take it personally, you also have the chance to help what’s hurting or creating anxiety.
 You can give your horse a break on a rough day and show some compassion.
 You can open a door to a better relationship, and performance horse or trail buddy, isn’t that the thing we’ve all wanted since we were kids?

 Before long, calming signals are louder than words.
 Cats are looking at you sideways, dogs babble on telling you every secret they’ve ever had, and you’re leading chickens from behind.
 Eventually, understanding humans even becomes easier.